-If you asked me what I thought of Marks and Spencer Food Halls 10 years ago, I’d have turned my nose up and tsked a bit about the up-market feel to the place: the perfectly-parcelled apples, the ready-meals designed for two; and own-brand packaged poncy treats.
+If you asked me what I thought of Marks and Spenser Food Halls 10 years ago, I’d have turned my nose up and tsked a bit about the up-market feel to the place: the perfectly-parcelled apples, the ready-meals designed for two; and own-brand packaged poncy treats.
 Actually, I think I would have given the same response just one year ago.

 But then I found myself living in Stirling without a car and the most convenient place for groceries—unless I’m having them delivered—is M&S. And do you know what?
 I’ve found that (whilst still poncy and up-market) the food is a fair price (if you’re not buying ready-meals) and you can actually feed yourself from their small, city centre shops without much hassle.
 (Though you also lack a bit of variety, but that’s what grocery deliveries are for!)

 More importantly, I’ve learned that M&S yellow stickers are amazing!
 Near the end of the trading day (the shop closes at 6 p.m.) they start marking down fresh foods marked with a best-by date of that day.
 But we all know that it’s still good for a day or two (most of the time) and even then you can pop it in the freezer.